Information About Graduate Education Programs

 Admission decisions are made by individual graduate groups.
 The official acceptance letter is generated by the Office of the Graduate Division of Arts and Sciences, although students may also receive a separate letter from the chair of the graduate group.
 Once you have been admitted, you will be required to submit an official copy of your transcript.
 It should be mailed directly to the Graduate Division.

 The Graduate Division uses an on-line application system.
 This application is easy to use and has many benefits.
 You may access your application to update or change your information any number of times until you submit the application to us.
 Once your application has been submitted, you will be able to check its status and note the receipt of supporting documentation.
 Since many graduate groups are reviewing applications on-line, We strongly suggest that you take advantage of the option to scan copies of your transcript into your on-line application.
 This will save money and help us to expedite the review your application.
 An official copy will be requested when you have been admitted.
 The application fee for Fall 2016 will be $80.00.

 Listed below is the electronic application option for the graduate groups in this school.
 We no longer accept a paper version.
 In addition, we now allow unofficial copies of your transcripts and some writing samples to be uploaded to your electronic application.
 Please see the application for additional details.
 We strongly recommend that you link in to the application only after viewing the information made available by your specific graduate group.

 - Electronic On-line Application

-- Writing Samples to these programs should be mailed directly and not uploaded to your application.
-They include Ancient History, Classical Studies, History and Sociology of Science, Philosophy and Religious Studies.
+- Writing Samples: These programs request that a hard copy is mailed directly and also uploaded to your application.
+They include Ancient History, Classical Studies, History and Sociology of Science, and Religious Studies.
 Please visit the group's website for additional information.

 - If you are applying from abroad, certain special instructions apply to you.